tpavlek/tpavlek-me/source/_posts/2020-04-20-mike-nickel-rape-joke-responsibility.blade.md

 spending during a pandemic.

 I think the councillor needs to address if he believes what he's doing now is leadership, and what he thinks responsibility looks like.
 It seems for Mike Nickel, "taking full responsibility" is avoiding taking any responsibility at all.
+It's time for the councillor to be held accountable for what he says in public and on social media.

 I've reached out to Councillor Nickel with this post for comment.
 I don't expect to hear back.